fmalzy/AD-Image-Classification/AD Project/README.md

 12. Crete a confusion matrix to compare the validation error in different classes

-##Potential Optimization methods:##
+# Potential Optimization methods:

+# 1. Fine-tuning:
-1. Fine-tuning: Change the optimizer (Adam), change the batch size, change the learning rate, play around with the horizontal flips
+Change the optimizer (Adam), change the batch size, change the learning rate, play around with the horizontal flips
+# 2. Classes:
-2. Classes: Change the number of classes
+Change the number of classes
-3. Balanced dataset: Balance the dataset in each class so that the model can learn each of them equally
+# 3. Balanced dataset:
+Balance the dataset in each class so that the model can learn each of them equally